DasHomi/preventer/README.md

   - _Hides shields in the offhand_
 - Hide totem
   - _Hides totems of undying in the offhand_
+- Prevent enchanted item smelting
+  - _Prevents you from quickmoving enchanted items into a furnace_
 </details>

 **_Missing any features?
 Open an [issue](https://github.com/DasHomi/preventer/issues)!_**